 The first thing on his list was he wanted to avoid having to stop seeing Kandy.
-But he needed the job and the paycheck especially since Irma was going to be a senior next year.
+But he needed the job and the paycheck especially since Irma was going to graduate next year.
 Cassandra was a pretty hands off boss, but finding out he was taking down her niece regularly probably wouldn’t go over so well regardless of the long term plans he might have for them.
 Heading off to work and then just not calling Kandy or ever seeing her again wasn’t even an option.
 He couldn’t do that to her, but he also couldn’t let go of what she could be, what they could be.
 Miguel had to be sure.
 He wasn’t going to risk his job, Irma’s future, and who knows what else without finding out as much as he could about this girl.
 She ticked a lot of boxes, but there were still some major things they had yet to tackle.
 Maybe he could somehow manage the two for a little while and just take the next job he could find.
 If it meant staying at the same pay rate temporarily, he’d figure out a way to make it work.

 Kandy knew he was off thinking about things he probably shouldn’t be thinking about.
 It was either the past or the future, because it certainly wasn’t the present here with her.
 What an odd feeling it was for him to not be touching her legs, whether it was a squeeze, a pet, or whatever else he loved doing with them.
 The biggest indicator he was checking out of the conversation and going somewhere else was when he removed his hands.